Should you call your insurance company after a minor accident?

 Make sure the damage estimate is correct

-First, make sure that the estimated repair cost for any damages is accurate.
+First, make sure that the estimated repair cost for any damage is accurate.
 Do not rely on a quick search to see what a certain repair might cost.
 Instead, go to a local body shop and have a mechanic give you a quote after examining the vehicle in person.
 The damage estimate may be significantly higher than expected.
 There could be internal damage that you can’t physically see, which might lead to more extensive costs.
 You’ll want this evaluation as soon as possible, to avoid any challenges with filing a claim should you decide to move forward with filing one.

 You may not be able to trust the other driver